JAPANESE POTATO SALAD

 If your cucumber skin is tough to chew, just peel the entire cucumber.

-Slice the cucumber and carrot into very thin discs, I use a mandolin slicer.
+Slice the cucumber and carrot into very thin discs, I use a mandoline slicer.

-Salt the carrot and cucumber with 1 tsp of salt, squeezing them gently to distribute the salt, and leave them in a colander or drainable container for 10/15 minutes.
+Salt the carrot and cucumber with 1 tsp of salt, mixing them gently to distribute the salt, and leave them in a colander or drainable container for 10/15 minutes.

 COOK THE POTATOES